 - Ask once, document once.
 If a question appears twice, create an FAQ.

-- Embed links in onboarding, open enrollment guides, performance cycle comms, and policy updates.
+- Embed links in onboarding, open enrollment guides, performance cycle communications, and policy updates.

 - Teach search with common U.S. phrases (vacation, 401(k), maternity leave, mileage).